markjlyon/spaceopera/EPISODES.md

 More refugees flee to the border hoping for sanctuary, the Drago-Kadzai are determined to send the USC a clear message, and an enemy displays a talent for adaptation.

 ### EPISODE 01x11 - Without Honor
-Refugees begin to gather at the Djinn Star Cluster border fleeing the Drago-Kadzai, the new satellite modules are ready for assembly, and one of the capital ship AIs makes an unusual request.
+Refugees begin to gather at the Djinn Star Cluster border fleeing the Drago-Kadzai, the new satellite modules are ready for assembly, and one of the capital farship AIs makes an unusual request.

 ### EPISODE 01x10 - Shedding An Old Skin
 A small free world makes a surprising request.
 The Ajax is out of service and undergoes several needed upgrades.